IN-CORE/incore-usrse24-submission/README.md

 This Jupyter Notebook uses the Joplin, MO community and the historical 2011 EF-5 Tornado event as an example of how to use IN-CORE to analyze community resilience.
 The city of Joplin, Missouri, USA, was hit by an EF-5 tornado on May 22, 2011 ([NIST Report](https://nvlpubs.nist.gov/nistpubs/NCSTAR/NIST.NCSTAR.3.pdf)).
 Note that IN-CORE supports various hazards including earthquake, tornado, tsunami, flood, and hurricane.

-The notebook contains the following analyses: structural damage analysis on buildings, electric power network damage, building functionality, economic impact analysis on the community's economy, population dislocation analysis, housing household recovery analysis, and retrofit analysis on buildings.
-In addition, the notebook demonstrates the visualization of outputs from these analyses.
+The notebook includes analyses of structural damage to buildings, electric power network damage, building functionality, economic impact on the community, population dislocation, household recovery, and retrofit options for buildings.
+It also demonstrates how to visualize the results of these analyses.
+These analyses are powered by pyIncore, a Python client for IN-CORE, which provides a high-level interface for interacting with IN-CORE services, offering specific models (e.g., representing a tornado) and ensuring a consistent and controlled interface.

 Lastly, the core logic of this notebook is used to power the [IN-CORE Community Resilience Playbook](https://incore.ncsa.illinois.edu/playbook/joplin/), an interactive guide for community resilience planning.
 It has been used in workshops with the city planners and government officials, making it a valuable resource for resilience planning.